esmuigors2/Prep2Cry/README.md

 The directories (and template files) under prep2cry.serv.dirs must also be present on the 'server', and their locations must also be mentioned in the environmental variables (see below).

+You can [download all the main branch as an archive](https://github.com/esmuigors2/Prep2Cry/archive/master.tar.gz) and upload in on the 'server', extract all the contants and place them in appropriate folders.

 ## Environmental variables
 The scripts intended to run on the 'server' rely on three environmental variables:
   1. `CRYVAR_TMPLDIR`  -- the directory containing template files, such as tmpl_opt.d12 (if empty, defaults to `$HOME/crydarba/tmpl`)